-Redwing Keyssar, RN is a Palliative Care Director, author, educator, national presenter, and frequent contributor to the public debate about palliative care.
-Redwing offers her perspective to individuals and groups who are interested in examining the junction between our relationship to living fully and our understanding of impermanence, or those desiring to explore the changes needed in our healthcare system to better serve us all at the end of life.
+Redwing Keyssar, RN is a Palliative Care Clinician, author, poet, educator, national presenter, and frequent contributor to the public conversation about palliative and end of life care.
+Redwing offers her perspective to individuals and groups who are interested in examining the junction between our relationship to living fully and our understanding of impermanence, as well as those desiring to explore the changes needed in our healthcare system to better serve us all at the end of life.

-Redwing has traversed an amazing 25+ year journey during the infancy and evolution of palliative care.
+Redwing has traversed an amazing 30+ year journey through the healing arts during the infancy and evolution of palliative care.
 Her intention in becoming a nurse was to be a midwife to the dying and tend to the critically and terminally ill.
 As her career migrated from oncology to critical care to hospice and palliative care, her own cancer diagnosis thrust her into the world of her patients’ experiences, and to facing her own mortality.
-Redwing now serves as the Director of a unique community based Palliative Care Program at Jewish Family and Children’s Services in San Francisco.

 “Let us change the face of dying in our culture from one of fear and anxiety to one of acceptance and compassion.

 Inevitable as death is for all beings, let us work to create experiences that are positive, potent, and transformational.”

 –Judith Redwing Keyssar

 (from her award winning book, Last Acts of Kindness: Lessons for the Living from the Bedside of the Dying)